Payment Security

 The Short Version

 PCI-DSS stands for Payment Card Industry Data Security Standard.
 It was created by Visa, Mastercard, American Express, Discover, and JCB to protect cardholder data.
+The only active version in 2026 is PCI DSS v4.0.1 (all future-dated v4 requirements became mandatory on 31 March 2025).
 If your business accepts card payments — any card payments — you are required to comply.

 Non-compliance doesn't just result in fines.
 Your payment processor can terminate your ability to accept cards entirely.
 For most businesses, that is a company-ending event.